CatherineYCChen/ICME_Computing_Refresher_2025/README.md

-# ICME Refresher - Computing
+# ICME Refresher 2021 - Computing

 Welcome to the ICME Computing Refresher.
 This git repository will host materials and files used in the class.

 Information on all ICME Refresher courses are available at: [ICME Refresher Course (Sept 13-16 2021)](http://web.stanford.edu/~ryhumble/refresher21/schedule.html)

-Information on this course is available at: [Syllabus](syllabus.md)
+Syllabus of this course is available at: [Syllabus](syllabus.md)

 ### Overview